Popmotion/popmotion/docs/learn/basics/get-started.md

 ## The "Hello World" tween

 A tween is a function that changes one number to another, over a set duration of time.
+It's identical to a CSS transition.

+We can import all Popmotion methods like so:

 ```javascript
 import { tween } from 'popmotion';